Hanson-Research-Lab/TRI_STILT/README.md

     - **Changes:**
         - _slurm options_ - change the time, account and partition based upon your CHPC account.
 Account reflects the lab name typically and partition represents the CHPC compute node you will use to run the program.
         - _run times_ - Add in the name of the rds file from the previous step (`temp_name.rds`).
 No filepath is necessary here as this file will be moved into the stilt main directory.
-        - _time integrate_ - Changed to TRUE (not default) so STILT will create an average over the allocated n_hour time window
+        - _time integrate_ - Changed to TRUE (not default) so STILT will create a sum over the allocated n_hour time window
         - _xmn xmx ymn ymx and xres_ - changed to reflect the boundary of Utah with a bit of a cushion.
         - _met directory_ - changed to reflect the directory within the STILT project where the UT NARR data is stored.
         - _met file format_ - changed to reflect the naming nomenclature of UT_NARR files
         - _n hours_ - changed to be 24 to reflect the simulations are running for 24 hours following the release
         - _numpar_ - changed to 1000 on recommendation from Ben Fasoli.
 For highest efficiency this parameter may need to be tuned (see `notebooks/stilt_parameter_tuning.ipynb` for more on this).
+        - _emisshrs_ - set to 24 to model a continuous release instead of a single release.
+This may require more particles.
+        - _kmix0_ - variable (50-300).
+Note this marks one of the instabilities of stilt is nightime meteorology

 2. **Starting a STILT Simulation**
     - **Description:** <br> All steps up to this point have been run within the TRI_STILT project folder.
 These steps can be run on CHPC on locally, whichever suits you best.
 The following steps require the CHPC user to be within their home directory (both TRI_STILT and STILT directories should be visible with the `ls` command).
 This portion showcases all the steps to batch a simulation run out to slurm.
 I would recommend collapsing all these steps into bash script (sh)
     - **Procedure**